PoliticsProceed with impeachment if Trump doesn’t resign, Pelosi tells House

 “If the President does not leave, then the Rules Committee has been instructed to get ready to go forward with 25th Amendment legislation of Congressman Jamie Raskin and a motion for impeachment,” Pelosi said.

-The House Rules Committee is likely to accelerate impeachment dialogue without committee trials or votes.
-Those initiatives would slow down the course only days in advance of Trump leaving the office on January 20.
+The House Rules Committee will likely accelerate impeachment dialogue without committee trials or votes.
+Those initiatives would slow down the course only days before Trump leaves office on January 20.

-Pelosi’s separate bill, which was drawn up by Jamie Raskin, a U.S. Representative from Maryland, would lead to a commission as part of the Cabinet and Vice President Mike Pence’s proper steps taken to eliminate the president from office.
+Pelosi’s separate bill, drawn up by Jamie Raskin, a U.S. Representative from Maryland, would lead to a commission as part of the Cabinet and Vice President Mike Pence’s proper steps to eliminate the president from office.

-Trump has reflected no sign he will think of stepping down.
-Pence reportedly disagrees, invoking the 25th amendment.
+Trump has given no sign of stepping down.
+Pence reportedly disagrees, invoking the 25th Amendment.

-The House has planned to impeach Trump an unprecedented second time after the president devotees on Wednesday stormed the Capitol.
-That caused a delay to President-elect Joe Biden’s election wins formal count by Congress.
-Nearly five people, including a Police Officer of the U.S. Capitol, died in an attack on the legislature.
+The House has planned to impeach Trump an unprecedented second time after the president’s devotees on Wednesday stormed the Capitol.
+That caused a delay in President-elect Joe Biden’s election win formal count by Congress.
+Nearly five people, including a Police Officer at the U.S. Capitol, died in an attack on the legislature.

 Raskin and Representatives Ted Lieu, D-Calif., and David Cicilline, D-R.I, proposed to present at least one article of impeachment on Monday related to Trump inflaming the riots, according to a report by NBC News.